-Actually, all through the story in verses 6–18, there is but one single unequivocal piece of evidence for familiarity with the non-Priestly material in the chapter: the mention of “Peor,” which is repeated twice in verse 18.
-And this is clearly seen as an addition made by the compiler who wove the stories together, and not as an organic part of the story of Phinehas.
-The phraseology “because of the affair of Peor” (על דבר פעור) is repeated twice in the v.
-18. The awkwardness of this double phrasing is glaring, and it does not suit the content of the verse: Didn’t the Midianites persecute the Israelites because of the killing of “their sister,” and not because of the sin of Peor?
-The repetition of the same phrasing in Num 31:16 reinforces the hypothesis that this is an addition.
+In fact throughout the story in verses 6–18, there is but one single unequivocal piece of evidence for the author’s familiarity with the non-Priestly material in the chapter: the mention of “Peor,” repeated twice in verse 18, which is clearly an interpolation of the redactor who wove the stories together, not an organic part of the story of Phinehas.
+The phrase “because of the affair of Peor” “al dvar peor” (על דבר פעור) is repeated twice in verse 18.
+This repetition is blatantly awkward and inconsistent with the content of the verse: the Midianites persecuted the Israelites because of the killing of “their sister,” not because of the sin of Peor.
+The repetition of the same phrase in Numbers 31:16 reinforces the hypothesis that this is an interpolation.
 Not surprisingly, this possibility was also raised by early scholars.
-But, because of the assumption that the Midian story reflects a later layer in the Priestly literature, the possibility that only the words על דבר פעור were an addition was disposed of – at times in the same study – with the general claim that verses 16–18 (or 14–18) were additions to verses 6–13.
+But, because of the assumption that the Midian story reflects a later layer in the Priestly literature, the possibility that only the words “because of the affair of Peor” ) (על דבר פעור had been added was rejected (in certain cases within the same study) with the general claim that verses 16–18 (or 14–18) were additions to verses 6–13.

-The Adaptation in Psalms 106
+The Adaptation in Psalm 106

-To reinforce the claim that in the story of Phinehas itself – except for the words על דבר פעור (“of the affair of Peor”) which are a redactional addition – there is no evidence of knowledge of verses 1–5, I would like to use a method employed by Joel Baden.
-In the aim to clarify whether Numbers 17 reflects knowledge of Numbers 16 in its canonical form – that is, with the story of Korah and the story of Dathan and Abiram which were woven together – or only familiarity with its Priestly elements, that is, only with the Korah story, Baden looked to another biblical source that without a doubt reflects knowledge of the canonical story in Numbers 16: Psalm 106.
-The comparison between Ps 106 and Num 17 reinforced the claim that the latter, unlike the former, does not display familiarity with the canonical text but rather with the story of Korah alone.
-The same conclusion emerges from studying the psalmist’s adaptation of the complex story in Num 25 in Ps 106:
+To demonstrate further that the story of Phinehas itself contains no evidence of the author’s knowledge of verses 1–5 (with the exception of the words על דבר פעור –“because of the affair of Peor” which are a redactional addition), I would like to make use of a method employed by Joel Baden.
+To clarify whether Numbers 17 reflects knowledge of Numbers 16 in its canonical form (the story of Korah interwoven with that of Dathan and Abiram ) or only with its Priestly elements, (the Korah story alone), Baden looked to another biblical source that without a doubt reflects knowledge of the canonical story in Numbers 16 – Psalm 106.
+His comparison between Psalm 106 and Numbers 17 revealed that the latter, unlike the former, does not display familiarity with the canonical text, but rather with the story of Korah alone.
+The same conclusion emerges from studying the psalmist’s adaptation of the complex story of Numbers 25 in Psalm 106: